-Table 1: Species specific indicators within the ASC Shrimp Standard v.1.0
+Table 1 Species specific indicators within the ASC Shrimp Standard v.1.1

-Indicator Requirement Metric Additional Information 2.5.3 Water-specific conductance or chloride concentration in concentration in freshwater wells used by the farm or located on adjacent properties < 1,500 mhos (conductance) Or < 300 mg/L chloride For all freshwater wells 5.1.3 Annual average farm survival rate (SR) 1) unfed and non-permanently aerated pond 2) fed but non-permanently aerated pond 3) fed and permanently aerated pond 1)>25% 2)>45% 3)>60% 5.1.4 Percent of stoked lost larvae that are specific pathogen free (SPF) of specific pathogen resistant (SPR) for all important pathogens 100% If commercially available 6.2.2 Percent of total post larvae from closed loop hatchery 100% Reachable within 6 year after publication of the ASC Shrimp Standard (2020) 7.2.1a FM and FO used in feed to come from fisheries certified by a full ISEAL member 100% Within 5 years following the date of standards publication (2019) 7.2.1b Fishscource Score for the fisheries from which a minimum of 80% of the FM and FO by volume is derived a.
+Indicator Requirement Metric Additional Information 2.5.3 Water-specific conductance or chloride concentration in concentration in freshwater wells used by the farm or located on adjacent properties < 1,500 mhos (conductance) Or < 300 mg/L chloride For all freshwater wells 5.1.3 Annual average farm survival rate (SR) 1) unfed and non-permanently aerated pond 2) fed but non-permanently aerated pond 3) fed and permanently aerated pond 1)>25% 2)>45% 3)>60% 5.1.4 Percent of stoked lost larvae that are specific pathogen free (SPF) of specific pathogen resistant (SPR) for all important pathogens 100% if commercially available 6.2.2 Percent of total post larvae from closed loop hatchery 100% Reachable within 6 year after publication of the ASC Shrimp Standard (2020) 7.2.1a FM and FO used in feed to come from fisheries certified by a full ISEAL member 100% Within 5 years following the date of standards publication (2019) 7.2.1b Fishscource Score for the fisheries from which a minimum of 80% of the FM and FO by volume is derived a.
 Fishsource Criteria 4 b.
 Fishsource Criteria 1, 2, 3 and 5 a.
 8 b.
-6 See Feed Interim Solution 4 7.2.2 Percentage of non-marine ingredients from sources certified by an ISEAL members certification scheme that addresses environmental and social sustainability 80% Soy and palm oil within five years from the date of the standard publication (2019) 7.4.1 Feed Fish Equivalence Ratio (FFER) 1.35:1 1.9:1 L. vannamei P. monodon 7.4.2 a economic Feed Conversion Ratio (eFCR) 1.3.1 Records available 7.4.2 b Protein Retention Efficiency (PRE) Records available 7.5.1 Nitrogen effluent per tonne of shrimp produced over a 12-month period <25.2 kg/T <32.4 kg/T L. vannamei P. monodon 7.5.2 Phosphorous effluent per tonne of shrimp produced over a 12 month period <3.9 kg/T <5.4 kg/T L. vannamei P. monodon 7.5.4 Treatment of effluent water from permanently aerated ponds; concentration of settleable solids <3.3 mL/L Evidence that discharge water goes through a treatment system 7.5.5 Percentage change in diurnal DO relative to DO at saturation in receiving water body for the waters specific salinity and temperature <65% •
+6 Interim solution 7.2.2 Percentage of non-marine ingredients from sources certified by an ISEAL members certification scheme that addresses environmental and social sustainability 80% Soy and palm oil within five years from the date of the standard publication (2019) 7.4.1 Feed Fish Equivalence Ratio (FFER) 1.35:1 1.9:1 L. vannamei P. monodon 7.4.2 a economic feed conversion ratio (eFCR) records available 7.4.2 b protein retention efficiency (PRE) records available 7.5.1 nitrogen effluent per ton of shrimp produced over a 12 month period <25.2 kg/T <32.4 kg/T L. vannamei P. monodon 7.5.2 phosphorous effluent per ton of shrimp produced over a 12 month period <3.9 kg/T <5.4 kg/T L. vannamei P. monodon 7.5.4 treatment of effluent water from permanently aerated ponds; concentration of settleable solids <3.3 mL/L evidence that discharge water goes through a treatment system 7.5.5 Percentage change in diurnal DO relative to DO at saturation in receiving water body for the waters specific salinity and temperature <65%